inickel/webpack.js.org/content/concepts/modules.md

   - rouzbeh84
 ---

-In [modular programming](https://en.wikipedia.org/wiki/Modular_programming), developers break programs up into discrete chunks of functionality called a _module_.
+In [模块化编程](https://en.wikipedia.org/wiki/Modular_programming), developers break programs up into discrete chunks of functionality called a _module_.

 Each module has a smaller surface area than a full program, making verification, debugging, and testing trivial.
 Well-written _modules_ provide solid abstractions and encapsulation boundaries, so that each module has a coherent design and a clear purpose within the overall application.